 Who are Urmston Primary School Governors?

-5 co-opted governors – Mr Derek Brown (Chair Governing Body), Mrs Amy Cunningham, Mrs Suzanne Knights, Mrs Karen Smyth, Rev Stephen Smith
+6 co-opted governors – Mr Derek Brown (Chair of Governing Body), Mrs Julia Crawford (Vice Chair of Governing Body), Mrs Suzanne Knights, Mrs Karen Smyth, Rev Stephen Smith, 1 VACANCY

 (Co-opted governors are people who in the opinion of the governing body have the skills required to contribute to the effective governance and success of the school.)

 3 parent governors – Ms Lucy Stuart, Mr Andy Sweeting, 1 VACANCY

 1 Local Authority governor – Mr Colin Mills